bhartiy/learnsellacious/pages/36.marketplace/15.pickup-availability/docs.md

 ![](Screenshot%202020-05-14%20at%202.52.43%20PM.png)

-5. Now during order the buyer can select the pickup shipping rule, pickup slot, leave a note for the seller and place the order.
-Pickup slots is reflected in order details and invoice.
+5. During order, the buyer can select the pickup shipping rule, pickup slot, leave a note for the seller and place the order.
+Pickup slot is reflected in order details and invoice.

 ![](Screenshot%202020-05-14%20at%202.59.22%20PM.png)
 ![](Screenshot%202020-05-21%20at%2011.28.33%20AM.png)